DerekPaasch/Capstone/README.md

 ## Conclusion
-The data analysis shows that the United States and Japan are the top2 in the world leading in Lung cancer and Liver cancer deaths.
-The data shows that there is a strong correlation between smoking and lung cancer, as well as alcohol and liver cancer.
-There weren't any regions more heavily affected than others and there weren't and notable outlies or clusters of countries with similar trends.
-This information can target public health interventions to reduce cancer here in the US.
+Was there any correlation between tobacco consumption and lung cancer?

+- Yes, a global positive correlation of 0.438, and an increased correlation in the US of 0.925

+Was there any correlation between alcohol consumption and liver cancer?

+- Yes, a global positive correlation of 0.23, and an increased correlation in the US of 0.60.

+Are there any regional patterns, notable outliers or clusters?
+Yes, central Europe has clusters of countries in the top 10 for both cancers.
+France
+Austria
+Bulgaria
+Latvia
+Russia

+How can this information enhance targeted public health interventions?
+Identifies High-Risk Populations
+Customized Prevention Programs
+Targets Healthcare Resource Allocation
+Creates Education and Awareness Campaigns
+Helps Research and Surveillance